grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 excerpt: "How to run large-scale k6 tests without distributed-execution"
 ---

-This document explains how to launch a large-scale k6 test on a single machine without the need of distributed execution.
+This document explains how to launch a large-scale k6 test on a single machine without the need for distributed execution.

 The common misconception of many load testers is that distributed execution (ability to launch a load test on multiple machines) is required to generate large load.
 This is not the case with k6.